 a.
-Request information from Illinois universities and colleges offering programs in accounting.
+Request information from in-state and online universities and colleges offering programs in accounting.
 Under rules set forth by the Illinois Board of Examiners, candidates for CPA licensure must have a bachelor’s degree at minimum with at least 150 semester hours of college credit.

 b.
-Verify that the program is accredited by one of the following accrediting organizations:
+Verify that the program you attend is offered through a school that meets one of the following accreditation requirements:

 c.
-Enroll in the right classes specific to your chosen pogram.
+Enroll in the right classes specific to your chosen program.

 If you graduated from a college or university outside of the United States, your credentials must be evaluated by the National Association of Boards of Accountancy (NASBA).
 Contact NASBA International Evaluation Services to begin this process.